 Environmental Science is an area of study that combines physical, biological, and information sciences.
 Information sciences encompass zoology, biology, mineralogy, oceanology, physics, chemistry, plant science, limnology, soil science, geology, physical geography, and atmospheric science.
 Environmental Science is referred to be an interdisciplinary science since it encompasses information from a variety of disciplines.

-Environmental Studies is concerned with a variety of issues, including the protection of natural resources, pollution management, and the influence of a growing human population on the environment.
+Environmental Studies are concerned with a variety of issues, including the protection of natural resources, pollution management, and the influence of a growing human population on the environment.
 To solve these complex environmental issues, a multidisciplinary approach is necessary.
 These issues are linked to several sectors such as agriculture, land degradation, economic loss, pollution of natural resources, forestry, and habitat fragmentation.
 As a result, the Multidisciplinary Nature of Environmental Studies is required to obtain information about these challenges.

 There are two commonly known and accepted types of environment – natural or geographical environment, and man-made environment.